My career so far......

 So, into 2022 take a front seat with me on this next chapter and enjoy the next performances that await!
 Overall, it's taken me 7 years of hard work with consistent training plus a trusted personal support structure to reach the level I have.
 Thanks to you - my fans - for all your support as well; I promise to keep entertaining and striving to improve.
-You can keep up to date with my journey to Tokyo 2021 and beyond by following me on my social media.
+You can keep up to date with my journey by following me on my social media.
 See you on the road!